-The decision of the Director shall be mailed and posted in accordance with Section 10-54.507 of this chapter.
+The decision of the Director shall be mailed and posted in accordance with Section 10-4.507 of this chapter.
 Any minor modification approved by the Director shall become final within fifteen (15) days, unless appealed to the Commission, as provided in Article 10 of this chapter.

 Sec.
 10-4.605.
-Interim permit review.
+Interim Permit Review.

 Every ten years after a surface mining permit has been approved, the Commission shall hold a public hearing in accordance with Article 5 of this chapter, for the purpose of amending the permit to bring it into conformance with applicable future environmental regulations and statutory changes.
-An additional public hearing may be held fifteen (15) years after a surface mining permit has been approved, at the discretion of the Commission.
 The Commission shall evaluate the permit to determine if there have been any subsequently adopted environmental regulations or statutory provisions which should be made applicable to the mining operation, even if such laws themselves are not made retroactive to affect the permit.
-For the purposes of this article, an environmental regulation or statutory provision is one that is promulgated by a responsible or trustee agency that has authority for a particular natural resource (e.g., Yolo-Solano Air Quality Management District, California Department of Fish and GameWildlife, California Department of Conservation, Regional Water Quality Control Board, State Lands Commission, State Reclamation Board, etc.), including the County of Yolo.
+For the purposes of this article, an environmental regulation or statutory provision is one that is promulgated by a responsible or trustee agency that has authority for a particular natural resource (e.g., Yolo-Solano Air Quality Management District, California Department of Fish and Wildlife, California Department of Conservation, Regional Water Quality Control Board, State Lands Commission, State Reclamation Board, etc.), including the County of Yolo.